ryanwilsond/belte/docs/Current/Data.md

 `x ?? y` is a null coalescing expression.
 If `x` is null, `y` is the result.
 Otherwise `x` is the result. `y` will not execute if `x` is not null.

-This operator is syntax sugar for `x is null ? y : null`.
+This operator is syntax sugar for `x is null ? y : x`.

 #### 3.2.2.6 `x ?! y`